Graph-Learning-Benchmarks/gli/benchmarks/GraphClassification/README.md

 The code in this folder can be used to benchmark some popular models on `GraphClassification` task.

 ## How to run

-Example commands to run the code.
+Example commands to run the code:

 ```bash
 python train.py --dataset <dataset> --model GCN